deeplearning4j/deeplearning4j/recursiveneuraltensornetwork.md

 # Recursive Neural Tensor Network

+*N.B.
+We'll be updating this page with code snippets from an example soon.
+For the moment, please explore other neural nets [here](../quickstart.html).*

 Recursive neural tensor networks (RNTNs) are neural nets useful for natural-language processing.
 They have a tree structure with a neural net at each node.
 You can use recursive neural tensor networks for boundary segmentation, to determine which word groups are positive and which are negative.
 The same applies to sentences as a whole.

 Word vectors are used as features and serve as the basis of sequential classification.
 They are then grouped into subphrases, and the subphrases are combined into a sentence that can be classified by sentiment and other metrics.